feb19/SafariTweetExtensionApp-macOS/README.md

-# Safari Extension for Tweet on Safari
+# Safari Extension for Tweet

 This app is complatibled with new macOS Mojave **maybe**.